Taylor Motter Preview, Player Props: Cardinals vs. Phillies

 Phillies Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 12th in MLB.
+- The pitching staff for the Phillies has a collective nine K/9, which ranks 11th in MLB.

-- The Phillies have a 4.00 team ERA that ranks ninth among all league pitching staffs.
+- The Phillies have the ninth-ranked team ERA among all MLB pitching staffs (3.96).

-- Sanchez (1-3) gets the starting nod for the Phillies in his 13th start of the season.
-He has a 3.36 ERA in 64 1/3 innings pitched, with 58 strikeouts.

-- The left-hander last appeared on Saturday against the Washington Nationals, when he went six innings, allowing two earned runs while giving up seven hits.
+- In his last appearance on Monday, the righty threw seven innings against the San Francisco Giants, giving up two earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 3.36, with 8.1 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.